Econundrums/NFL-Arrests-Database/README.md

 ```
 Now for some basic data visualizations to see if we can spot any trends in the data.
+For this, well create some basic donut charts to see if there are any differences between the positions of players arrested for violent crimes and the positions of players found guilty of committing violent crimes.

 Donut Chart 1                             |  Donut Chart 2
 :----------------------------------------:|:-------------------: